annejan/bolt-extension-clientlogin/readme.md

 In the first instance, after logging out a user is redirected to the homepage.

-By supplying the paramter `true` the user is redirected back to the current page.
+By supplying the parameter `true` the user is redirected back to the current page.

 Dynamic Link
 ------------